Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Conclusion

 \section{Conclusion}

 This paper presents a robust beamforming technique that ensures consistent QoS despite fluctuations in environmental conditions.
 An optimization problem has been formalized to maximize users' data rates.
 In order to solve the NP-hard optimization problem, we break it down into two subproblems: the semantic localization problem and the optimal beam selection problem.
-We introduced a novel method for semantic localization that leverages the strengths of k-means clustering and the YOLOv8n model.
+We introduced a novel method for semantic localization that leverages the strengths of K-means clustering and the YOLOv8n model.
 To address the beam selection problem, we proposed a hybrid architecture that harnesses information from various data sources for accurate beam prediction.
 Furthermore, we employed lightweight transformer and CNN models to ensure energy efficiency, QoS, and performance, combining their predictions using a weighted entropy-based approach.
 To assess the trade-off between accuracy and computational efficiency, a novel metric called ACE is introduced.
 The proposed model's robustness was evaluated through extensive simulations across six diverse scenarios.
-The results demonstrated significant improvements in beam prediction accuracy, received power, and ACE compared to existing state-of-the-art methods.

-\begin{IEEEbiography}[{ }]{Avi Deb Raha} received the B.S. degree in computer science from Khulna University, Bangladesh, in 2020.
-Currently he is a PhD student at the Department of Computer Science and Engineering at Kyung Hee University, South Korea.
-His research interests are currently focused on Semantic Communication, Deep Learning, Generative AI, holographic MIMO, and Integrated Sensing and Communication. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Kitae Kim} received his B.S., M.S., and Ph.D. degrees in computer science and engineering from Kyung Hee University, Seoul, South Korea, in 2017, 2019, and 2024, respectively.
-He is currently working as a Postdoctoral Researcher in the Networking Intelligence Laboratory at Kyung Hee University, Seoul, South Korea.
-His research interests include 5G/6G wireless communication, channel estimation, channel prediction, and machine learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Apurba Adhikary} received his B.Sc and M.Sc Engineering degrees in Electronics and Communication Engineering from Khulna University, Khulna, Bangladesh in 2014 and 2017, respectively.
-He is a Ph.D.
-Researcher in the Department of Computer Science and Engineering at Kyung Hee University (KHU), South Korea.
-He has been serving as an Assistant Professor in Information and Communication Engineering Department at Noakhali Science and Technology University (NSTU), Noakhali, Bangladesh since 28 January 2020.
-In addition, he served as a Lecturer in Information and Communication Engineering Department at Noakhali Science and Technology University (NSTU), Noakhali, Bangladesh from 28 January 2018 to 27 January 2020.
-His research interests are currently focused on integrated sensing and communication, holographic MIMO, cell-free MIMO, intelligent networking resource management, artificial intelligence, and machine learning. \end{IEEEbiography}
+The results demonstrate that the proposed model achieves improvements in average received power ranging from 22.83\% to 42.10\%, ACE improvements from 0.10 to 1.61, and a decrease in average power loss ranging from 2.57 dB to 16.91 dB, compared to baseline methods across various environmental conditions.